IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 5.6.1 Process for adoption of IEEE Standards

-Arrangements for non-IEEE organizations to adopt IEEE standards are established in binding memoranda of understanding.
-These memoranda of understanding shall be executed by the Managing Director, Standards, and the responsible person in the other organization.
+Arrangements for non-IEEE organizations to adopt IEEE standards are established in binding agreements.
+These agreements shall be executed by the Managing Director, Standards, and the responsible person in the other organization.
 IEEE staff shall have responsibility for negotiating the terms and conditions of these agreements.
-Requests for adoption of IEEE standards shall be forwarded to the Contracts and Licensing Manager, IEEE Standards Department.
+Requests for adoption of IEEE standards shall be forwarded to the IEEE SA Intellectual Property Rights (IPR) Staff.

 Adopting organizations are encouraged to participate in future updates of the originating IEEE standard.

-A Sponsor, as defined by subclause 5.2.2 of the IEEE-SA Standards Board Bylaws, shall assume responsibility for coordinating the adoption of a non-IEEE standard by the IEEE.
-The Sponsor shall be responsible for the standard upon adoption and until transfer to inactive status in accordance with all IEEE Standards policies and procedures.
+A Standards Committee, as defined by subclause 5.2.2 of the IEEE SA Standards Board Bylaws, shall assume responsibility for coordinating the adoption of a non-IEEE standard by the IEEE.
+The Standards Committee shall be responsible for the standard upon adoption and until transfer to inactive status in accordance with all IEEE Standards policies and procedures.

-A Sponsor shall submit a PAR for the adoption of a non-IEEE standard to the IEEE-SA Standards Board to initiate an adoption.
-At the same time, the Sponsor shall contact the Contracts and Licensing Manager, IEEE Standards Department, to initiate copyright negotiations.
+A Standards Committee shall submit a PAR for the adoption of a non-IEEE standard to the IEEE SA Standards Board to initiate an adoption.
+At the same time, the Standards Committee shall contact the Contracts and Licensing Manager, IEEE Standards Department, to initiate copyright negotiations.

 The adoption of a non-IEEE standard shall not include any revisions or changes to the actual document being adopted.
 However, IEEE exceptions addressing any differences between the IEEE adoption and the non-IEEE standard may be added to either the front matter of the document or in an annex.

-The ballot shall include a cover letter explaining the reasons for the adoption, the options available to the balloters when casting their votes, and the provisions for consideration of comments by the developer of the non-IEEE standard.
-The Sponsor ballot shall meet the requirements outlined in 5.4.
+The Standards Association ballot shall include a cover letter explaining the reasons for the adoption, the options available to the balloters when casting their votes, and the provisions for consideration of comments by the developer of the non-IEEE standard.
+The Standards Association ballot shall meet the requirements outlined in 5.4.

-Ballot comments and any Sponsor responses shall be forwarded to the developer of the non-IEEE standard for consideration.
+Ballot comments and any Standards Committee responses shall be forwarded to the developer of the non-IEEE standard for consideration.

 a) To bring together concepts for cutting edge technologies that are so new that standardization concepts need to be developed as the technology progresses.